 In addition to clean mountain air and an abundance of peace and quiet, massage and yoga are also available nearby to help you relax and restore your spirits:

 R.H.
 Ballard Art, Rug & Home is a "destination shop" not to be missed.
 There are many other fine retailers in the area, including in the historic downtown districts of Front Royal, Culpeper and Warrenton.
 The town of Washington features several art galleries, and the famous gift shops at the Inn at Little Washington, all within a block or two of the Gay Street Inn.
 A few of our other local favorites:

-Bring your bicycles and we'll give you maps and directions for easy or challenging routes through scenic countryside.
-Or rent bikes for as little as $25 per day from a local professional cyclist – we can make the arrangements for you.
+Interested in biking?
+Bring your bicycles or rent bikes for as little as $25 per day from a local cyclist – we can make the arrangements for you.